pradovera/gLoewner/README.md

 # gLoewner
 Library for greedy Loewner framework.
-See
+For more details on the algorithm, see

 D. Pradovera, _Toward a certified greedy Loewner framework with minimal sampling_, ACOM (2023), DOI: [10.1007/s10444-023-10091-7](https://doi.org/10.1007/s10444-023-10091-7)

-for more details on the algorithm.

 ## Python install
 Prerequisites: